 Pedagogical issues that influence assessment design include:

-- the key aspects of learning to be assessed;
+- the key aspects of learning that are to be assessed;

 - what is considered valid and reliable evidence of learning;